Zack Fitzgerald: Juniors

 Fitzgerald played for the Seattle Thunderbirds in the Western Hockey League (WHL) where he became a physical presence and learned the art of fighting.
-He stated that "When I got into junior I didn't know anything about fighting and the doors just kind of opened to it.
+He stated "When I got into junior I didn't know anything about fighting and the doors just kind of opened to it.
 We had a pretty tough team and I always played physical when I was young so fighting just became a part of my game."
 Thanks to his willingness to drop the gloves, Fitzgerald led the Thunderbirds in penalty minutes twice during his four-year stay (he was second on the team in his other two years) and led the league with 244 penalty minutes for the 2004–05 season.
-Following the 2002–03 WHL season, which Fitzgerald finished fourth in the league with 232 PIMs in 64 games, the St. Louis Blues drafted Fitzgerald in the 3rd round number 88 overall.
+Following the 2002–03 WHL season, in which Fitzgerald finished fourth in the league with 232 PIMs in 64 games, the St. Louis Blues drafted Fitzgerald in the 3rd round number 88 overall.